-In general Shepard preferred to have his secretary sign for him rather than use an Autopen machine.
+In general Shepard preferred to signed for him (by a secretary or other office personnel) rather than use an Autopen machine.
 This remains true throughout his career at NASA, although when Apollo 14 crew covers and portrait lithos were machine-signed an Autopen would often be used for all three crew members.

 Possibly the first Autopen pattern used by an astronaut, or it may have been a rubber stamp.
 Seen used on 1961 cover.

 Seen on later items, usually of the Apollo 14 crew (including a 1971 cover).

 This recent discovery appears to be an Autopen pattern used circa 1962.
 The pattern has a distinctive loop on the right side of the leading "A".
 Some of the examples below show variations due to slippage under the AP machine as is typical with covers - e.g. the "S" of Shepard and the lower part of the "Jr."in the second example, and the leading "A" and the "B." in the third example.

 This appears to be a rubber stamp version of Shepard's signature.

 Throughout much of his time at NASA and afterwards, Alan Shepard often had items signed on his behalf by office staff - either a secretary or by an intern.
 Identifying these 'secretarial' signatures is not easy as they tended to be quite good copies of his real signature style.
 In addition, the fact that a number of different people signed for him over the years means there is not one particular style of secretarial signature to spot.

 A good article on this subject was produced in the March/April 1995 issue of Space Autograph News but the usefulness of the article today is limited by the fact that it only really dealt with secretarial signatures produced in around 1994/5.
 The author was not aware at the time that Shepard had frequently had others sign on his behalf for 30-odd years prior to that point.